SMPTE Member: $499 Non-Member: $599

 The focus is on how UHD implementation will affect both the broadcasting and cinema industries while examining the impact of the audience experience and viewer engagement.

 Upon completion of the course, you should have a firm understanding of how UHD content is produced and acquired as well as moved through post-production to distribution/transmission.

-“SMPTE has been studying the entire UHD ecosystem, looking at higher frame rates (HFR), wider color gamut, pixel density, high dynamic range (HDR), peak brightness, and immersive audio.
+“SMPTE has been studying the entire UHD ecosystem, looking at higher frame rates (HFR), wider color gamut (WCG), pixel density, high dynamic range (HDR), peak brightness, and immersive audio.
 Leading the way in practical implementation of UHD throughout the production and distribution chain, SMPTE published its first HDR standard, ST 2084, in September 2014.
-This course will take advantage of SMPTE’s extensive study and standards work to provide participants with an understanding of UHD and its future.”
+This course leverages SMPTE’s extensive study and standards work to provide participants with an understanding of UHD and its future.”

-~ Richard Welsh, SMPTE governor for the EMEA and Central and South America Region and CEO at Sundog Media Toolkit
+~ Richard Welsh, SMPTE Education Vice President and CEO at Sundog Media Toolkit